opatiny/micromouse/docs/software/commonErrors.md

 **Hypothesis:** the total available stack was filled because they were too many threads.

+### IntegerDivideByZero

+Happens when an integer is divided by zero somewhere in the code.
+The question is: how do we detect where that happens?

 ## A fatal error occurred: Failed to connect to ESP32-S3: No serial data received.

 The serial device is not detected.